privacy-tech-lab/privacyflash-pro/README.md

 - FRAMEWORK import (e.g., `CoreLocation`)
 - CLASS instantiation (e.g., `CLLocationManager`)
 - AUTHORIZATION METHOD call (e.g., `requestWhenInUseAuthorization`)

+For the analysis of the app code, the AUTHORIZATION METHOD can also be in a library as long as there is ADDITIONAL EVIDENCE (e.g., `startUpdatingLocation`) in the app code.
+For the analysis of a library, the AUTHORIZATION METHOD can also be in the app code as long as there is ADDITIONAL EVIDENCE (e.g., `startUpdatingLocation`) in the library.

+Also, for some practices, for example, Health, an ENTITLEMENT (e.g., com.apple.developer.healthkit) is required.
+For more details see the [privacy_practices.yaml](https://github.com/privacy-tech-lab/privacyflash-pro/blob/master/spec/privacy_practices.yaml).

 ### Third Party Library Analysis